Coronavirus: Claim back Statutory Sick Pay paid to your employees due to coronavirus (COVID-19)

 - your employer PAYE reference number

-- the contact name and phone number of someone we can contact if we have queries
+- the contact name and phone number of someone HMRC can contact if they have queries

 - your UK bank or building society account details (only provide account details where a Bacs payment can be accepted) including: